 3. You’re independent.

 If you’re wondering: “but how will my books stand out?” – here’s the answer.
 You keep writing.
+You strive to improve.
+If you do that, you’ll get better with each book, and you’ll get more readers.

 Yes, writing and selling ebooks is more competitive than it was even 12 months ago.
 Hundreds of thousands of ebooks are published.
 However, it’s hard for readers to find authors they love.
 If you write books which win loyal readers, they will stay with you.
 Never worry about a crowded marketplace.